izzy-brown/Tennis-Analysis/README.md

 'Tennis Analysis' shows my reflective essay, which explores how video and data analysis can enhance performance understanding in elite sport.

-'VideoAnalysisAssessment1.R' shows my R code used to manipulate and visualise the data I collected from the video
+'VideoAnalysisAssessment1.R' shows my R code used to manipulate and visualise the data I collected from the video.